ldsstatistics/problems/race-and-the-priesthood.md

 <br>

-Today, **the Church disavows the theories advanced in the past** that black skin is a sign of divine disfavor or curse, or that it reflects unrighteous actions in a premortal life; that mixed-race marriages are a sin; or that blacks or people of any other race or ethnicity are inferior in any way to anyone else.
+Today, **the Church disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse**, or that it reflects unrighteous actions in a premortal life; that mixed-race marriages are a sin; or that blacks or people of any other race or ethnicity are inferior in any way to anyone else.

 -- [Gospel Topics Essay - Race and the Priesthood](https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/race-and-the-priesthood)